kexiZeroing/kexiZeroing.github.io/src/posts/basic-dockerfile-and-kubernetes.md

 - Docker Client is the command line tool that allows the user to interact with the daemon.
 - Docker desktop is using a Linux virtual machine behind the scenes for running regular docker daemon.
 Docker Desktop can be used either on it’s own or as a complementary tool to the CLI.

+The build context is the set of files and directories that are accessible to the Docker engine when building an image.
+When you run a `docker build` command, Docker sends the content of the specified context directory (and its subdirectories) to the Docker daemon.
+This context forms the scope within which the `COPY` and `ADD` instructions operate.

 Docker-compose is a tool that accepts a YAML file that specifies a cross container application and automates the creation and removal of all those containers without the need to write several docker commands for each one.

 ## A Dockerfile for a NodeJS application